-Although the student may pursue any educational programs (e.g., CTS, DCM, MTS, or MDiv) through distance education, it is recommended that the student consider opportunities to come on -campus periodically.
-Additionally, it will be essential that the distance education student gain access to a high- quality theological library.
-This could be a combination of the Seminary's own electronic library resources, one's personal resources, a church's library, and/or a local public, private, university, or seminary library.
+Although the student may pursue any educational programs (e.g., CTS, DCM, MTS, or MDiv) through distance education, it is highly recommended that the student consider opportunities to periodically come to Fergus Falls, MN to visit the campus, speak in person to professors, access the library and fellowship with campus students.
+It is essential that the distance education student gain access to a high- quality theological library.
+This could include a robust church library, a close- to-home university or seminary library.
 Before the first semester of study starts, distance education students must join all new students on campus to participate in the two-and-a-half-day intensive course called PT900 Introduction to Seminary Education.

 To ensure a higher level of success in graduate level work, all new students are required to take PT 900 Introduction to Seminary Education.
 This course is an overview of skills and aptitudes necessary for effectiveness in seminary.
 Topics to be covered include seminary program outcomes; managing time effectively; reading, researching, and writing at a master's level; and thinking critically and theologically.
-Orientation for the technology required for success in the program is accomplished on a one-on-one basis.
+Orientation for the technology required for success in the program is accomplished one-on-one.
 This orientation will demonstrate how to access the administrative and educational support infrastructure at LBS.